 Can Scar Revision Surgery Treat A Tummy Tuck Scar?

 With any surgery there is a possibility of complications with your scars, such as keloid or hypertrophic scarring.
-Scar revision surgery can address these issues by removing the existing scar tissue and carefully reclosing the incision.
+Surgical scar revision can address these issues by removing the existing scar tissue and carefully reclosing the incision.
 Revision surgery can significantly reduce malformed scars, but it is important to wait until 12-18 months after surgery before considering this kind of tummy tuck scar revision.

 Is a Tummy Tuck Worth It?

-Patients have reported that their tummy tuck has provided transformative aesthetic and physical improvements, as well as a significant boost to their quality of life.
+Most of our patients report that their tummy tuck was worth it, as it provides transformative aesthetic and physical improvements, as well as a significant boost to their quality of life.

 For example, treating diastasis recti can strengthen the core muscles, alleviating pain and helping you lead a more active lifestyle.